“We were given such an array of knowledge and experience across every sector in the industry.”

 Contact international admissions

 Email: Call:The fashion and beauty industries are looking for dynamic and multi-skilled practitioners to produce a range of 360° content across editorial and commercial platforms.
-This degree will support you to become a fashion and beauty industry storyteller, using words, pictures, film, virtual design and digital graphics to create innovative and sustainable editorial and promotional campaigns, through our in-house brand, Carbon.
-Under this brand, you’ll assume industry roles, work collaboratively to produce real-world outputs and be mentored by our network of industry experts to ensure you’re ready for the fast-changing world of fashion.
+This practice-led degree will support you to become a fashion and beauty industry storyteller, using words, pictures, film, virtual design and digital graphics to create innovative and sustainable editorial and promotional campaigns, through our in-house brand, Carbon.
+Under this brand, you’ll assume industry roles, work collaboratively to produce real-world outputs, and be mentored by our network of industry experts to ensure you’re ready for the fast-changing world of fashion.

 On this exciting real-world course you'll learn how to create fashion and beauty content and plan impactful, sustainable social media and marketing strategies, create trend-driven storytelling, design industry-ready campaigns, and analyse markets to understand how the editorial and commercial worlds of fashion and beauty connect.
 You'll design innovative and fresh ways to engage audiences and translate a passion for fashion and beauty content to a global multimedia stage.

-If you’re unsure whether you’d best suit a career in PR, social media, marketing, trend forecasting or creative content production we will help you to explore the wealth of opportunities and future trends the fashion and beauty industries have to offer.
+If you’re unsure whether you’d best suit a career in PR, social media, marketing, trend forecasting or creative content production, we will help you to explore the wealth of opportunities and future trends the fashion and beauty industries have to offer.
 This course will allow you to keep your options open and gain a professional portfolio in a wide variety of media disciplines that you refine and specialise as you progress towards a career that’s right for you.
 You’ll also gain a minimum of 100 hours of work experience in industry, and have the opportunity to globalise your portfolio.

 Alongside our amazing employability data which ensures every student is working in industry using their skills within 15 months, work from our final year students across our fashion-related degrees is showcased at Graduate Fashion Week (GFW).
 In 2024, eight students were shortlisted by the Graduate Fashion Foundation across a number of different categories at the GFW24 award with one student from BA Hons Fashion and Beauty Media winning the coveted Fashion Marketing Award.
 Read the full story.